iamMD01/Learning-javascript/README.md

     and it's built in functions,getting current location of the user and showing them in window with temperature and set interval and set timeout in Javascript.

-29/Apr/2024 as day 22,23
+29/Apr/2024 as day 22

+    Hello there , today i learned about clousers in javascript

+30/APr/2024 as day 23

-    Hello there , today i learned about clousers,currying in javascript
+      Hello there , today i learned about currying in javascript